Implementing the Scaled Agile Framework™ (SAFe) w/ SPC4 Certification

 Hear from SPCs who took our Implementing SAFe workshop

 Some of the world’s largest technology firms implement SAFe with AgileSparks

 Frequently Asked Questions (FAQ) about the Implementing SAFe SPC workshop

 Q: I’ve taken the Leading SAFe class and am already a SAFe Agilist.
 Looks like the first two days of class are a repeat of Leading SAFe.
 Can I just join the last two Implementing days?

-A: This is an SAI policy.
-Implementing SAFe is a 4 days class that needs to be attended in full regardless of any previous SAFe class participation/experience/certification.
+A: No. Implementing SAFe is a 4 days class that needs to be attended in full regardless of any previous SAFe class participation/experience/certification.
+(This is an SAI policy).
 The Leading SAFe section of the Implementing SAFe class is delivered in a deeper more train-the-trainer oriented fashion than in a regular Leading SAFe class.
 Participants who’ve taken Leading SAFe before report that going through the class again is immensely helpful to getting a deeper understanding and fresh perspective that is helping them become better SPCs, especially if they intend to teach SAFe classes.

 Q: Does the price include the certification?

-A: Workshop price includes participation in a certification exam that you’ll take in the 30 days after the workshop.
+A: The workshop price includes participation in a certification exam that you’ll take in the 30 days after the workshop.
 If you pass the exam you will earn your SPC certification.
 If you need a retake there’s an extra fee handled directly with SAI – the SAFe certification body.

 Q: Can I get PMI PDUs or Scrum Alliance SEUs for this class?